-The Fordham College at Rose Hill Academic Dean’s Council provides a forum for discussion between students, faculty and administration.
-Its purpose is to voice concerns in order to improve the academic experience, increase participation in undergraduate research among students, and act as a resource to the Fordham College at Rose Hill Dean’s Office.
+The Fordham College at Rose Hill Dean’s Council provides a forum for discussion between students, faculty, and administration.
+Its purpose is to voice concerns in order to improve the academic experience for students, increase participation in undergraduate research among students, and act as a resource to the Fordham College at Rose Hill Dean’s Office.

 This year, the FCRH Dean’s Council is focused on creating substantial and clearly structured subcommittees so that initiatives can be easily transferred from year to year.
-The initiatives that Dean’s Council is focusing on this year, center around bolstering student voice and breaking down the barriers that keep administrators and students away from each other.
-These include the FCRH Town Hall, Undergraduate Research Fair, etc. Moreover, the FCRH Dean’s Council has been opening up better communication with the GSB Dean’s Council.
+The initiatives that Dean’s Council is focusing on this year center around bolstering student voices and breaking down the barriers that keep administrators and students away from each other.
+These include the FCRH and GSB Town Hall, the Research Reception, etc. Moreover, the FCRH Dean’s Council has been opening up better communication with the GSB Dean’s Council.

-Please reach out to John Kuyat (email@example.com) for questions and ideas on how to make Fordham College at Rose Hill a better place every day.
+Please reach out to Pat Fox (email@example.com) for questions and ideas on how to make Fordham College at Rose Hill a better place every day.